TAMAYO1995/bootstrap-project/README.md

 2. animation add

 Intend...
-1. nav bar change(The shape is not pretty)
+~~ 1. nav bar change(The shape is not pretty) ~~
 2. font add(Font is not applied to the current page)
 3. Must finish animation effect

+2020-03-22
+nav bar,main IMG change

+2020-03-24
+contactUs page, footer add